Is Drinking Alcohol Bad For Your Eyes?

 Why do I get blurry vision after drinking alcohol?

 As well as causing dry eyes, alcohol can also affect your eye sight.
-Alcohol can make your eyes red and bloodshot, as well as giving you blurry vision.
-Long term, alcohol can even cause optic nerve damage and blindness.
-[6]
+Alcohol can make your eyes red and bloodshot, as well as causing blurry vision.
+Long term, alcohol can even cause optic nerve damage and blindness.[6]

 Can you reverse eye damage from alcohol?